Colesey/Get_and_clean_data_project/codebook.md

 ## Summary for mean_readings text file
 The mean_readings data set uses the same data as main_data grouped by subject and activity with the mean of the measurments.
+The column names for the measurements are amended to add the "mean of measurement for:" to show they are average values.
 It has been output as a text file called mean_readings.txt

 #The str() for mean_readings is as follows: